leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 .. note::

-	*Depending on your application, you may choose to remove or add conda packages to this list.
-For earth sciences 	studies, Xarray is a useful choice and includes Dask and Pandas packages as dependencies, and is usually combined 	  with Scipy, Cartopy, among others.*
+	*IMPORTANT: For setting the diagnostics dashboard via web interface at UMiami-Triton (Pegasus) in an 			interactive (or regular) scheduled job, we need to downgrade the Tornado package for now due to an issue in V6.0.
+Moreover, depending on your application, you may choose to remove or add conda packages to this list.
+For earth 	  sciences studies, Xarray is a useful choice, includind Dask and Pandas packages as dependencies, and is usually 	  combined with Scipy, Cartopy, among others.*

 To see a list of all of your environments, run: